fpirotti/lasPhotoCamSIM/README.md

     726715.63;5140525.64;33.6

-**-orast**: exports 180x180 pixel rasters in ESRI GRID ASCII format.
+**-orast**: exports reprojected shperical coordinates to a planar 180x180 (default) ESRI GRID ASCII format.
 Pixels represent the point counts.
+For larger grids see the following argument **-mult**.
+The cell values are the counts of points

 **-mult \<multiplier value\>**: *default=1* the output raster is 180x180 pixels, if you add "-mult 2" it will become 360x360 ....
 NB this does not influence the gap fraction calculation, which is fixed on a hemispheric dome divided in sectors 1° in azimunt and 0.5° in zenith angles.